 I use this analogy when clients wonder why they're having a problem Now, when they haven't had a problem before or thought they were "over all that stuff."
 We're so strong and capable of putting things away that we just take off in our lives while that weight creeps up to the back of our tires.
 Some of us can carry it farther than others, but most of us bog down at some point.

 This can take the form of getting very angry, becoming depressed, drinking too much, health problems such as heart attacks, ulcers, etc. There are a lot of ways that things can go wrong when we carry that weight for years.
-In a way, the stronger we are the more it works against us. so if you're feeling bogged down, come on in to Andy's tractor pull repair shoppe, and we'll get that weight off your sled!
+In a way, the stronger we are the more it works against us.
+The good news is that the weight can be lessened or lifted entirely and you can continue on your way without that weight holding you back.

-If you Go into a Gym and you see someone working with a physical Trainer, do you think to yourself "Wow, that Guy's really sick?"
-Most of us will think that someone who has a trainer is serious about their workout and dedicated to achieving their Physical Health goals.
+If you go into a gym and you see someone working with a physical trainer, do you think to yourself "Wow, that guy's (or gal's) really sick?"
+Most of us will think that someone who has a trainer is serious about their workout and dedicated to achieving their physical health goals.
 I hear over and over again that coming into therapy equates to being weak or sick, when it is exactly the opposite; getting help when you need it takes a lot of strength and courage, and usually a lot of carrying the load for a long time already.

 It is an Exciting time to be opening a new practice!
 The preparation, the decision-making, Business licenses and Utilities, trying to figure out why this Blog Page puts every word in caps - all of the things that we go through to open and run a small business.